ArranJacques/laravel-aws-cognito-auth/README.md

 ]
 ```

-In the `config/aws-cognito-auth.php` file the `username-attribute` value defines what attribute of your `User` model corresponds to a user's username in your User Pool.
-By default the package assumes the user's email address is also their username within your User Pool.
-If you are using a different value as the username within the User Pool then update the `username-attribute` accordingly.

 Open the `config/aws.php` file and set the `region` value to whatever region your User Pool is in.
 The default `config/aws.php` file that is created when using the `php artisan vendor:publish --provider="Aws\Laravel\AwsServiceProvider"` command doesn't include the IAM credential properties so you'll need to add them manually.
 Add the following to the `config/aws.php` file where `key` is an IAM user Access Key Id and `secret` is the corresponding Secret key:

 ```php